am-central-365/pl4kotlin/README.md

 The goal is to simplify basic database operations without getting in the way.
 You can always tell what SQL statement is going to be executed as a result of your request.
+All statements utilize bind variable to improve efficiency and avoid SQL injection.

 SQL beginners will appreciate simplicity of routine operations automation.
 Experienced users may like flexibility of mixing the